beastiehut/BeastieHut-Plugins/Space Comments Plugin Documentation.md

 * <b>Date</b> - checkbox to show the date when the comment was created
 * <b>Date format</b> - specify the format in which the date should be displayed

-You can specify the width in pixels or percentage.
+You can specify the width in pixels or percentage for these columns:

 * <b>Comment column width</b>
 * <b>Attachment column width</b>
 * <b>Author column width</b>
 * <b>Date column width</b>
 * <b>Page Name column width</b>

+Example : "120", "120px", "24%"